As well as saving and sowing your own seeds, It’s a good idea to divide some plants.

 In this case we’re looking at clump forming plants.

-A plant will grow outwards and let the centre die off eventually, so as gardeners the best way to increase the number of plants you have and give your plants a better quality life, it’s better to chop them into chunks every few years.
+A plant will grow outwards and let the centre die off eventually, so as gardeners the best way to increase the number of plants you have and give your plants a better quality life, chop them into chunks every few years.

 This sounds brutal but if your take a spade and chop down through the plants into 5 clumps (getting rid of the older middle clump) then replant these into other areas of the garden they will very quickly regrow and establish well.

 Kids love doing this and it’s a good way to teach life-cycles.

 AND It’s a fantastic way to create new plants for free.

 The most familiar summer flowering perennials such as Hostas or Geraniums, Osteospernum, and Euphorbia can be divided in autumn as there is still lots of warmth in the soil to root the plant well before the Winter.

 Halloween is a fun activity for indoor and out.
 You can decorate your back yard and have so much fun.